uber-node/ringpop-node/docs/running_ringpop.md

 Learning how to incorporate Ringpop into your application.

 ## Running with tick-cluster
-tick-cluster is a utility located in the `scripts/` directory of the Ringpop repo that allows you to quickly spin up a Ringpop cluster of arbitrary size and test basic failure modes: suspending, killing and respawning nodes.
+`tick-cluster` is a utility located in the `scripts/` directory of the Ringpop repo that allows you to quickly spin up a Ringpop cluster of arbitrary size and test basic failure modes: suspending, killing and respawning nodes.

-To use tick-cluster, first clone the repo and install Ringpop's dependencies:
+To use `tick-cluster`, first clone the repo and install Ringpop's dependencies:

 ```
 $ git clone git@github.com:uber/ringpop.git